Haivision/srt/docs/handshake.md

 handshake.

-2. The `Version` field was higher than 4, but no extensions were added (size not larger than in an HSv4 handshake, or no extension flags present)
+2. The `Version` field was higher than 4, but no extensions were added (size not larger than in an HSv4 handshake, or no extension flags present).
+This is only in case of Caller-Listener arrangment because in Rendezvous such a situation may still happen temporarily.

 3. Processing of HSREQ/KMREQ message has failed (e.g. due to an internal error)

 4. Each side declares a transmission type that is not compatible with the other.
 This will be described further along with other new HSv5 features;
 the HSv4 client supports only and exclusively one transmission type, which is *Live*.
-This is indicated in the `Type` field in the HSv4 handshake.
-In any case, when there's no *Smoother* (see below) declared, *Live* is assumed.
+This is indicated in the `Type` field in the HSv4 handshake that shall be equal to `UDT_DGRAM` (2), and in the HSv5 by the extra *Smoother* block declaration (see below).
+In any case, when there's no *Smoother* declared, *Live* is assumed.
 Otherwise the Smoother type must be exactly the same on both sides.

 ### SRT Extension Commands